-“know her.”
-For a man to “know” a woman was a common idiom for having sexual intercourse.
-Sexual intercourse gives the most intimate and personal “knowledge” of the other, so “know” was used throughout the biblical world as an idiom for sexual intercourse (cp.
-Gen. 4:1, 17, 25; 24:16), which even included rape (Gen. 19:5; Judg.
+In both Hebrew and Greek, the word “know” was a common idiom for having sexual intercourse (cp.
+Gen. 4:1), even including rape (Gen. 19:5; Judg.
 19:25).
-Other idioms for sexual intercourse are, “go into” (2 Sam.
+Other idioms for sexual intercourse include, “go into” (2 Sam.
 3:7), and “go near; approach” (Exod.
-19:15), “uncover the nakedness” (Lev.
+19:15), “be with” someone (2 Sam.
+13:20), “uncover the nakedness” (Lev.
 18:12); and sometimes “see the nakedness” (Lev.
 20:17).
-This verse is straightforward and clear.
-Joseph did not have sexual intercourse with Mary until after Jesus was born, so this verse excludes any possibility that Jesus was the natural son of Joseph.